posted March 02, 2021

 - 1 Tablespoon whole milk

-Make the filling: Combine the steak and stout in a medium bowl.
+- Marinate the steak.
+Combine the steak and stout in a medium bowl.
 Stir to combine, cover with plastic wrap and refrigerate for 2-4 hours.

+- Preheat the smoker.
 Start your smoker and set the temperature as low as you can get it.
 I was smoking at about 165 degrees F.

 - Smoke the steak and mushrooms.
 Remove the steak from the refrigerator.
 Strain the steak in a sieve over a bowl, reserving the Guinness.
-Dry the steak with paper towels and season with the Kosher salt and pepper.
+Dry the steak with paper towels and season with the kosher salt and pepper.
 Place the steak cubes in a grill basket or on a non stick grill mat and place on your grill grate along with the quartered mushrooms.
 Smoke the mushrooms and steak cubes for 3 hours.

+- Finish making the gravy.
 Strain the beef mixture through a sieve and reserve the cooking liquid in a separate bowl.
 Discard the rosemary stems.
-Measure and reserve about 3 1/4 cups of the cooking liquid and discard the rest.
+Measure and reserve about 3 ¼ cups of the cooking liquid and discard the rest.
 Let the liquid stand for a few minutes and skim the fat off of the surface.